WRO 2025

 - Use this when you have an EV3 or PC reading data from the serial port.

-- Not needed if the reader is micropython device (eg. ESP32), as that uses UART read which is non-blocking by default.
+- If the reader is micropython device (eg. ESP32), UART read is non-blocking by default.

 - Docs for line sensor